 Another potential pathway for contaminants to reach humans is through the food chain.
 The ESER Program samples multiple agricultural products and game animals from around the INEEL and Southeast Idaho.
-Specifically, milk, wheat, potatoes, garden lettuce, sheep, big game, waterfowl, and marmots are sampled.
+Specifically, milk, wheat, potatoes, garden lettuce, sheep, big game, waterfowl, doves, and marmots are sampled.
 Milk is sampled throughout the year.
 Sheep are sampled during the second quarter.
 Lettuce and wheat are sampled during the third quarter, while potatoes and waterfowl are collected during the fourth quarter.
 See Table A-1, Appendix A, for more details on agricultural product and wildlife sampling.
-This section discusses results from milk, and large game sampled during the second quarter of 2002.
+This section discusses results from milk, lettuce, wheat, and large game sampled during the third quarter of 2002.
 A summary of approximate minimum detectable concentrations (MDCs) for radiological analyses is provided in Appendix B. There are no regulatory standards for radionuclide concentrations in agricultural products or wildlife tissues.

 Milk samples were collected weekly in Idaho Falls and monthly at nine

 other locations around the INEEL (Figure 11) during the third quarter of